beaconsproject/disturbance_explorer/docs/overview.md

   - view linear and areal anthropogenic surface disturbances, forest fires, and mining claims
   - apply a custom buffer around the disturbance features
   - set a minimum patch size of intactness areas after the buffering on the disturbance features are applied.
-This function will remove every patch in the AOI that are considered not sufficiently large to maintain key ecological processes
+This function will remove every patch in the study area that are considered not sufficiently large to maintain key ecological processes
   - compare regional estimates of intactness to those provided by Intact Forest Landscapes for the years 2000 and 2020

 **Save footprint and intactness maps**: